alphagov/govuk-developer-docs/source/manual/email-notifications-how-they-work.html.md

 * Coordinates sending of notifications with the underlying email sending service, which is currently GOV.UK Notify.

+Frontend applications use Email Alert API to create new mailing lists and as a redirect destination for signing up.
+Publishing apps tend not to use email alert API, instead relying on Email Alert Service to be triggered by Publishing API.
+The exceptions are [Travel Advice Publisher][] and [Specialist Publisher][], which require a greater degree of control, so communicate directly with the Email Alert API.

+To have a near real-time overview of the status of data passing through the Email Alert API, view the [metrics dashboard][dashboard].

 ### Email Alert Frontend

 * Provides a user interface to sign up to a mailing list.